 While you wait for the first tap rooms to open up, grab brunch at the original Sobelman’s on St Paul in the Valley (opens at 10AM).
 Their “The Loser” and “The Sobelman” burgers are some of the best in town, but it’s their signature Bloody Marys (with a beer chaser, natch) that draw the morning crowds.

 At high noon, head down St Paul to the recently-opened City Lights Brewing.
 Sitting at the base of one of the Valley’s most iconic structures (now sporting a giant City Lights Brewing sign), enjoy one of their classic-style brews.

 Just back down the same street is Third Space Brewing, named Wisconsin’s Best New Brewer of 2016 by RateBeer.
 The large industrial warehouse and outdoor space make for perfect surroundings for a pint.

-The next four breweries are all situated in the historic Walker’s Point neighborhood, bursting at the seams with artisan makers.
+The next three breweries are all situated in the historic Walker’s Point neighborhood, bursting at the seams with artisan makers.
 While all four feature tours of their own, if you can only make one we recommend Milwaukee Brewing Company.
 Offered every half hour from 1-4PM on Saturdays ($10), this eponymous Milwaukee brewery is so popular that they’ll soon be expanding to a third location locally.
 Our personal favorite is the O-Gii, but be careful with the high ABV.

 You’ll need a good food base to keep the beer-times rolling this afternoon.
 The nearby Camino or Steny’s both offer great pub food on the cheap; otherwise Fixture Pizza can solve most problems (located directly next door to MKE).
 Also surprisingly good are the gas station-based Gyro Palace and Cafe India directly across the street.